MicrosoftDocs/power-automate-docs/flow-docs/overview-solution-flows.md

 - [Common Data Service](https://docs.microsoft.com/powerapps/maker/common-data-service/data-platform-intro)
 - An environment with version 9.1.0.267 or later.

-  To check your version, go to [Microsoft Flow Admin center](https://admin.flow.microsoft.com), select **Environments**, select the environment you are interested in, and then select the **Details** tab.
+  To check your version, go to [Power Automate Admin center](https://admin.flow.microsoft.com), select **Environments**, select the environment you are interested in, and then select the **Details** tab.

 ## Create a solution